Testing Parent-Infant Mental Health Interventions

 Foundational Leadership and Future Focus

-Having completed a series of studies examining parenting support needs of families affected by mental illness (postpartum depression), family violence, and addictions, the next stage of my research program will focus on testing parent-support interventions for these groups.
-Moreover, this research builds on the work of the Alberta Pregnancy Outcomes and Nutrition (APrON) cohort study of over 2000 mothers and 1000 fathers from Alberta.
-It is possibly the most comprehensive mental health and nutrition database in the world, capturing extensive family mental status and biological data (e.g. blood and saliva from which nutrition, hormone, inflammatory and (epi) genetic data can be derived).
-Dr. Letourneau has become part of this team, led by Dr. Bonnie Kaplan and Dr. Katherine Field and has been asked to lead the renewal application to AIHS.
-Determining the interactive influence of nutrition and mental illness on maternal and infant health puts APrON on the centre stage in the world.
+Having completed a series of studies examining parenting support needs of families affected by mental illness (postpartum depression), family violence, and addictions, the current stage of Dr. Letourneau's research program will focus on testing parent-support interventions for these groups.
+Moreover, this research builds on the work of the Alberta Pregnancy Outcomes and Nutrition (APrON) cohort study of over 2200 mothers and 1200 fathers from Alberta.
+It is possibly the most comprehensive mental health and nutrition database in the world, capturing extensive family mental status and biological data (e.g. blood and saliva from which nutrition, hormone, inflammatory, epigenetic and genetic data have been derived).
+Dr. Letourneau now leads this team, established by Dr. Bonnie Kaplan.
+APrON offers a treasure trove of data to look at the developmental origins of health and disease.
+Currently, the study has attained funding to follow the sample of children until they are 12 years old.

-Based on this prior and ongoing work, Interventions will be designed to improve parental mental health, parent-infant interaction and attachment security, and child developmental outcomes.
+Based on this prior and ongoing work, Interventions have been designed to improve parental mental health, parent-infant interaction and attachment security, and child developmental outcomes.
 To do this, a team of co-investigators, collaborators, support staff and students have been assembled to take part in competitive team grant proposals to CIHR and to AIHS.
-Thiscommunity-based research involves important stakeholders such as service providers (e.g. nurses, physicians, social workers, and psychologists), policy influencers and affected parents.
+This community-based research involves important stakeholders such as service providers (e.g. nurses, physicians, social workers, and psychologists), policy influencers and affected parents.

 In addition to supporting families at risk (i.e. those affected by mental illness, domestic violence, addictions and nutritional deficiencies), this research will focus on cause and effect relationships between early environments and a variety of outcomes in parent and infant health including, but not limited to: